-How to Turn a Reverse Canvas into a Re-Usable Chalkboard with BlackBoard™ HTV
+How to Make a Reverse Canvas into a Reusable

-If you’ve been in on the latest crafting trends, you may have tried your hand at a reverse canvas.
-If you’ve been in on the latest product launches from Siser, you may have tried our new, award winning heat transfer vinyl, BlackBoard.
+If you keep up with the latest crafting trends, you may have tried your hand at a reverse canvas.
+If you keep up with Siser’s product launches, you may have tried the award winning heat transfer vinyl, BlackBoard.
 Today’s craft combines both!
 Whether you want a re-usable note station, menu, or motivational quote board, this reverse canvas can do it all!
 Keep reading to see how we put it all together- plus get the trick to perfect chalk lettering!

 Here’s what you’ll need to make your own reverse canvas chalkboard…

 - Stretched Canvas (the one I’m using is 9″x12″)

 - Exacto Knife